Schedule of Activities

 3:00-5:30 p.m. - Free Time

-- Note: Faculty will have assignments for your regular classes that need to be prepared for the week beginning August 24.
-A link to the assignments will be posted here sometime during First Week, when the professors have the assignments ready.
+- Note: Faculty will have assignments for your regular classes that need to be prepared for the week beginning August 29.
+See assignments for first full week of classes that begin August 29.

 5:30-7:30 p.m. – 1L Students and Family Picnic with Washburn Law Faculty, Staff, and Alumni (Law School, South Patio)